-- Schools should implement their School Board-approved plans for the various levels of community transmission. - Hospitals should implement their contingency plans for handling an increased volume of hospitalizations. - High-risk populations (older adults and people with underlying health conditions) and those caring for high-risk populations should take extra measures to protect themselves from the virus (see page 4). - Consider other public health recommendations to minimize your exposure to COVID-19 (see page 4). - EIPH will continue to work with local community leaders (elected officials, school officials, law enforcement, businesses, and other stakeholders) on enhanced mitigation strategies and education needs for their respective jurisdictions.

-If the COVID-19 Pandemic reaches a critical level in EIPH's region, the EIPH Board of Health may recommend/ implement other measures based on specific situation(s) occurring within a respective county, a region, or the entire health district.
+- Stay home if you are sick - Wash hands frequently for at least 20 seconds or use hand sanitizer - Maintain physical distance of at least 6 feet from others (outside of immediate family/household) whenever possible - If you are diagnosed with COVID-19, follow public health recommendations for isolation to prevent the spread of the virus - Follow the Public Health Order (which carries the force of law, Idaho Code 39-419) issued for your County (please review your respective county's Order in its entirely found at www.EIPH.idaho.gov), which includes: - o Face coverings that fully cover the nose and mouth are required to be worn in public places when physical distancing is not possible or is hard to maintain. - o Social gatherings and events, both public and private, are restricted to a maximum occupancy in the venue that provides for approximately 28 square feet per person based on the area patrons and gathering/event staff, participants, and/or performers will be situated for the gathering/event.
+This is to allow for physical distancing of attendees - Schools should implement their School Board-approved plans for the various levels of community transmission - Hospitals should implement their contingency plans for handling an increased volume of hospitalizations - High-risk populations (older adults and people with underlying health conditions) and those caring for high-risk populations should take extra measures to protect themselves from the virus (see page 4) - Consider other public health recommendations to minimize your exposure to COVID-19 (see page 4) - EIPH will continue to work with local community leaders (elected officials, school officials, law enforcement, businesses, and other stakeholders) on enhanced mitigation strategies and education needs for their respective jurisdictions - EIPH Board of Health may recommend/implement other measures based on specific situation(s) occurring within a respective county, a region, or the entire health district